Running out of ammo

 And despite the spectacular success of the HIMARS precision missiles, the US has only sent 20 units to Ukraine, which is the same amount as it manufactures a year, according to Department of Defence (DoD) and other open-source information, CSIS reports.
 The DoD has a total of about 30,000 HIMAR rockets, but Ukraine’s 20 units have been reportedly used only 400 times.
 However, as the HIMAR production line is “hot” the US could supply this number of rockets indefinitely, says CSIS.

-Of all the mismatches between supplies and production rates, military experts consider that with the 155mm shells to be the most serious as artillery is currently the backbone of the clashes on-the-ground.
-The war has already depleted the US stocks of some kinds of this ammunition and more cannot be made fast enough, as the US has geared the production rates to cover its own training programme for US personnel, not fight a major set piece war in another country.
+Of all the mismatches between supplies and production rates, military experts consider that with the 155mm shells to be the most serious, as artillery is currently the backbone of the clashes on the ground.
+The war has already depleted the US stocks of some kinds of this ammunition and more cannot be made fast enough, as the US has geared production rates to cover its own training programme for US personnel, not to fight a major set-piece war in another country.

 “Rebuilding inventories at the current production rate is probably not possible because of routine US training needs,” Cancian said.
-“Artillery units must fire a certain number of rounds every year to be proficient… Annual training requirements are likely equal to the recent production levels since these programs have been around for a long time, the budget levels have been relatively constant for several years, and there has been no need to increase inventories.”
+“Artillery units must fire a certain number of rounds every year to be proficient… Annual training requirements are likely equal to the recent production levels since these programmes have been around for a long time, the budget levels have been relatively constant for several years, and there has been no need to increase inventories.”

 And that won’t help Ukraine, which estimates is currently firing 4,800 rounds a day – more than the US is making a month.